 The iPhone X’s display is OLED, instead of the LCD that older iPhones have.

 OLED's main advantage is that it’s very bright and high contrast.
-Compared with other iPhones, it’s much easier to read text, watch videos, and, put simply,
+Compared with other iPhones, it’s much easier to read text, watch videos, and, put simply, *see* the screen, especially in direct sunlight and even with sunglasses.

 Its display is 5.8 inches diagonally, which is larger than the 8 Plus’s 5.5-inch display, but slightly taller and skinnier.